 Be sure to incorporate both meditation and breathing exercises in your yoga classes and sessions, as both can be helpful in improving sleep, reducing stress and anxiety, managing pain, and improving the overall quality of life for your participants.

 Incorporate Postures for Strength and Physical Function:

-Because breast cancer treatments can result in losses in strength and physical function, focus on implementing postures and sequences that incorporate whole-body functional movements to build core stability and increase strength in the upper and lower body.
-Postures such as warrior I, warrior II, warrior III, high lunge, goddess, downward-facing dog and plank can promote whole-body strength and function
+Because breast cancer treatments can result in losses in strength and physical function.
+Focus on implementing postures and sequences that incorporate whole-body functional movements to build core stability.
+Postures such as warrior I, warrior II, warrior III, high lunge, goddess, downward-facing dog, and plank can promote whole-body strength and function

 Emphasize the Benefits of Each Posture:

-Educate your participants about the overall benefits of yoga and how breathing, meditation and the practice of specific postures can improve treatment-related side effects such as muscle weakness, pain, reduced shoulder flexibility, stress or anxiety.
+Educate your participants about the overall benefits of yoga.
+And how breathing, meditation, and the practice of specific postures can improve treatment-related side effects.
 This can provide participants with the knowledge and confidence to perform these postures at home to help manage these side effects.

 In addition to the special considerations above, teaching a yoga class for cancer patients or survivors requires additional knowledge and expertise.
 Therefore, if you are looking to teach or implement a cancer-specific yoga class at your facility, seek out additional cancer-specific yoga teacher training.